 Is this even legal?

 Yes, through the Chafee amendment, which allows organizations to create materials for students with print disabilities without publisher permission and without violating copyright.
+AIM-VA does the same thing for textbooks, read more about them here.

 I have been a proud member since December 2011 and have enjoyed being able to read the same books as my peers.
 At my local library, before they partnered with an ebook service, the only large print books available to me were romance novels, which I had zero interest in.
 Thanks to Bookshare, I have been able to read whatever I want and join in on conversations.
 I wasn’t limited by what the library had to offer, and could read age appropriate books alongside my peers.